-Children’s Hospital of Wisconsin has been helping children with rare and undiagnosed diseases for decades.
+Children’s Hospital of Wisconsin has been helping children with rare diseases for decades.
 More than one-third of the children in our program have been properly diagnosed, and as a result many have been successfully treated.
 We have one of the highest rates for establishing a diagnosis in the country.

 Our success can be tied in part to our exclusive focus on children and decades of clinical experience.
 In addition, our approach is unique because we have established a strong clinical program that incorporates the latest in diagnostic testing through research, versus a program that is research driven.